-EPD will work to support Watershed Improvement Projects (WIPs) that address non-point source pollution.
-This is a process whereby EPD and/or Regional Commissions or other agencies or local governments, under a contract with EPD, will develop a Watershed Management Plan intended to address water quality at the small watershed level (HUC 10 or smaller).
+EPD will work to support watershed restoration, improvement and protection projects that address nonpoint source pollution.
+This is a process whereby EPD and/or Regional Commissions or other agencies or local governments, under a contract with EPD, will develop a watershed management plan intended to address water quality at the small watershed level (HUC 10 or smaller).
 These plans will be developed as resources and willing partners become available.
 The development of these plans may be funded via several grant sources, including but not limited to, Clean Water Act Section 319(h), Section 604(b), and/or Section 106 grant funds.
 These plans are intended for implementation upon completion.

-Any Watershed Management Plan that specifically addresses a waterbody contained within this TMDL will supersede this Initial TMDL Implementation Plan for that stream, once EPD accepts the plan.
-Future Watershed Management Plans intended to address this TMDL and other water quality concerns, written by EPD and for which EPD and/or the EPD Contractor are responsible, will contain at a minimum the US EPA's 9 Elements of Watershed Planning:
+Any watershed management plan that specifically addresses a waterbody contained within this TMDL will supersede this Initial TMDL Implementation Plan for that waterbody, once EPD accepts and/or approves the plan.
+Watershed management plans intended to address this TMDL and other water quality concerns, prepared for EPD, and for which EPD and/or the EPD Contractor are responsible, will contain at a minimum the US EPA's 9 Elements of Watershed Planning:

-- An identification of the sources or groups of similar sources contributing to nonpoint source pollution to be controlled to implement load allocations or achieve water quality standards.
-Sources should be identified at the subcategory level with estimates of the extent to which they are present in the watershed (e.g., X numbers of cattle feedlots needing upgrading, Y acres of row crops needing improved bacteria control, or Z linear miles of eroded streambank needing remediation); - 2) An estimate of the load reductions expected for the management measures; - A description of the NPS management measures that will need to be implemented to achieve the load reductions established in the TMDL or to achieve water quality standards; - 4) An estimate of the sources of funding needed, and/or authorities that will be relied upon, to implement the plan; - 5) An information/education component that will be used to enhance public understanding of and participation in implementing the plan; - 6) A schedule for implementing the management measures that is reasonably expeditious;
+- 1) An identification of the sources or groups of similar sources contributing to nonpoint source pollution to be controlled to implement load allocations or achieve water quality standards.
+Sources should be identified at the subcategory level with estimates of the extent to which they are present in the watershed (e.g., X numbers of cattle feedlots needing upgrading, Y acres of row crops needing improved bacteria control, or Z linear miles of eroded streambank needing remediation); - 2) An estimate of the load reductions expected for the management measures; - 3) A description of the NPS management measures that will need to be implemented to achieve the load reductions established in the TMDL or to achieve water quality standards: - An estimate of the sources of funding needed, and/or authorities that will be relied upon, to implement the plan; - 5) An information/education component that will be used to enhance public understanding of and participation in implementing the plan; - 6) A schedule for implementing the management measures that is reasonably expeditious; - A description of interim, measurable milestones (e.g., amount of load reductions, improvement in biological or habitat parameters) for determining whether management measures or other control actions are being implemented;

-- A description of interim, measurable milestones (e.g., amount of load reductions, improvement in biological or habitat parameters) for determining whether management measures or other control actions are being implemented; - A set of criteria that can be used to determine whether substantial progress is being made towards attaining water quality standards and, if not, the criteria for determining whether the plan needs to be revised; and; - 9) A monitoring component to evaluate the effectiveness of the implementation efforts, measured against the criteria established under item (8).
+- 8) A set of criteria that can be used to determined whether substantial progress is being made towards attaining water quality standards and, if not, the criteria for determining whether the plan needs to be revised; and; - 9) A monitoring component to evaluate the effectiveness of the implementation efforts, measured against the criteria established under item (8).

-The public will be provided an opportunity to participate in the development of Watershed Management Plans that address impaired waters and to comment on them before they are finalized.
+The public will be provided an opportunity to participate in the development of watershed management plans that are prepared for EPD, and for which EPD and/or the EPD Contractor are responsible, and will be able to comment on them before they are finalized.

-EPD will continue to offer technical and financial assistance (when and where available) to complete Watershed Management Plans that address the impaired waterbodies listed in this and other TMDL documents.
+EPD will offer technical and financial assistance, when and where available, in the preparation of watershed management plans that address the impaired waterbodies listed in this TMDL document.
 Assistance may include but will not be limited to: